ai4er-cdt/gtc-exposure/change_detection/xbd_hi_resolution_attempt/README.md

 ### The Data Pipeline

-The training data was reformated in order to organise images and labels by disaster event in the following way.
+The training data was reformatted in order to organise images and labels by disaster event in the following way.
 ```
 xBD
  ├── disaster_name_1